TeamGleason/SpeakFaster/README.md

 Combine the results into an open reference platform for eye gaze speech

-Focus on English language speakers
+Initially scoped to English language speakers

 ## Experiments